makerplane/canfix-spec/src/devicetypes.rst

 algorithms to use, the configuration parameters that are available, etc.

-Although not a requirement for the proper functioning of the network it seems helpful enough to suggest a set of device types for CAN-FIX capable devices.
+Although not a requirement for the proper functioning of the network it seems helpful enough to suggest a set of device types for CAN-FiX capable devices.

 The following list gives some recommendations for device type codes.
 This is by no means exhaustive and is not required.